HippolyteGuigon/Feed_Forward_Neural_Network_Implementation/README.md

 * The availability for the Feed-Forward Neural network to support multiple data in a single batch
 * To code the backpropagation process in order to optimize the network
-* To compute options that will make it possible for the user avoiding overfitting (L1/L2 reegularization, dropout etc...)
+* To compute options that will make it possible for the user avoiding overfitting (L1/L2 regularization, dropout etc...)
-* To have software-engineering friendly actions such as unittesting
+* To have software-engineering friendly actions such as unittesting/ CI-CD

 Throughout its construction, if you see any improvements that could be made in the code, do not hesitate to reach out at Hippolyte.guigon@hec.edu.
 I will b delighted to get some insights !